zulip/zulip/docs/translating/german.md

 - Pin/Unpin - **Anpinnen/Loslösen**

-While "pinnen" is shorter than "anpinnen", "anpinnen" sweeps any amiguity out of the way.
+While "pinnen" is shorter than "anpinnen", "anpinnen" sweeps any ambiguity out of the way.
 This term is not used too often on Zulip, so the length shouldn't be a problem.